This text is translated into Russian by google automatic human level neural machine.

 How the new president of South Korea will change relations with the US and the DPRK

 On May 9, presidential elections took place in South Korea - they were held for the first time in the country's history following the impeachment of the incumbent president.
 They ended predictably - the election with a noticeable margin won the candidate from the left-nationalist forces of Mun Zhe Ying.
 The historian, Korean expert, lecturer at the University of Kukmin (Seoul) Andrei Lankov comments on the election results for the portal carnegie.ru.

-Politically, South Korea has long been firmly divided into two camps, the "conservative", that is, the center-right forces, which were represented by President Park Geun-hye, and left-wing nationalists, headed by Moon Jae Ying.
-At the same time, it’s not worth mentioning the specific current names of parties - the Korean parties are reformatted every few years, but this political rebranding is very formal: everyone understands that there are two unchanged camps behind the next couple of party avatars.
+Politically, South Korea has long and firmly split into two camps, into "conservative", that is, center-right forces, represented by President Park Geun-hye, and left-wing nationalists, whose head is precisely Moon Jae In.
+At the same time, the specific current names of the parties should not even be mentioned - the Korean parties are reformatted every few years, but this political rebranding is very formal: everyone understands that the same two invariable camps are behind the next pair of party avatars.

-The scandal that unfolded at the end of last year around President Pak Geun-hye, in a logical way led to the complete compromise of the right-wing forces.
-As a result, the left automatically became the only candidates to win.
-If there were surprises at the elections, then they should include just unexpectedly good results, which were demonstrated by the candidate of the right forces Hon Chun Pye.
+The scandal that unfolded at the end of last year around President Park Geun-hye logically led to a complete compromise of the right-wing forces.
+As a result, the left was automatically the only candidate for victory.
+If there were any surprises in the elections, then they should include just the unexpectedly good results demonstrated by the candidate of the right-wing forces Hon Chun Pyo.

 In any case, the next five years, most likely, the Koreans will have to live under the leadership of Mun Zhe Ying, so it makes sense to look at the new head of the South Korean state and think about what his policy will represent.